 I started Perfect Hair Health started five years ago.
 Today, we've grown into a small team of researchers, doctors, and medical reviewers.
 It's all to ensure the accuracy of our content and to create the most valuable, helpful, and unbiased content on hair loss – from its causes to its treatments.
 For more information, see our editorial policies.

 Rob English is a medical editor and the founder of Perfect Hair Health.
-He was diagnosed with pattern hair loss (androgenic alopecia) twelve years ago.
+He was diagnosed with pattern hair loss (androgenic alopecia) thirteen years ago.
 In 2014, he founded this site to showcase evidence-based approaches to reversing hair loss – with or without drugs.

 Since then, he's published two-peer reviewed papers on androgenic alopecia and helped thousands of men and women navigate the sea of misinformation online about hair loss.

 Researchers, writers, and medical reviewers